MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/host-network-requirements.md

 If you implement Data Center Bridging (DCB), you must ensure that the PFC and ETS configuration is implemented properly across every network port, including network switches.
 DCB is required for RoCE and optional for iWARP.

-For detailed information on how to deploy RDMA, download the Word doc from the [SDN Github repo](https://github.com/Microsoft/SDN/blob/master/Diagnostics/S2D%20WS2016_ConvergedNIC_Configuration.docx).
+For detailed information on how to deploy RDMA, download the Word doc from the [SDN GitHub repo](https://github.com/Microsoft/SDN/blob/master/Diagnostics/S2D%20WS2016_ConvergedNIC_Configuration.docx).

 RoCE-based Azure Stack HCI implementations requires the configuration of three PFC traffic classes, including the default traffic class, across the fabric and all hosts: